Myriad-Dreamin/tinymist/docs/tinymist/feature/docs.typ

 === Example 6

 You can use an arrow `->` following a type annotation to mark the type of the _initializer expression_ of the let statement.
+The _initializer expression_ is the expression at the right side of the equal marker in the let statement.
 BNF Syntax:

 ```
 VAR_INIT_ANNOATATION ::= '-> ' TYPE_ANNOATATION